nekopy/Tokei/README.md

-**Alpha release**
+﻿**Pre-1.0 release**

-Tokei is currently in alpha.
+Tokei is under active development (pre-1.0).
 This README includes both quick-start instructions for regular users and advanced setup details for power users to ensure HTML **and PNG** reports work reliably.

 Note: Tokei runs as a console app (CLI), and also includes a setup-first UI (web + Electron wrapper).